INTERVIEW AND LIVE PICTURES BY MARKO SYRJALA

-The Los Angeles based hard rock band Buckcherry was originally formed in 1995 by vocalist Joshua Todd and guitarist Keith Nelson.
-The original line up also included bassist Jonathan Brightman, drummer Devon Glenn and second guitarist Yogi who joined bands ranks a few years later.
-In 1999 band signed a record deal with DreamWorks Records and their self titled debut album was then released later on the same year.
-The hit singles; “Lit Up” and For the Movies” helped band to reach great success.
-Their sophomore album TIMEBOMB was released in 2001 but although the band then got a great gig as a support act for AC/DC – they surprisingly went into hiatus, just one year later, when Josh decided to leave group and start his solo career.
-It wasn’t until 2005 when Josh and Keith decided reform Buckcherry, now with all renewed lineup.
-Drummer Xavier Muriel, bassist Jimmy Ashhurst and guitarist Stevie D. were the new members and together this lineup soon released Buckcherry’s most successful album to date called 15.
-The album went to platinum in States with the help of mega successful singles “Crazy Bitch” and “Sorry”.
-BLACK BUTTERFLY was released in 2008 and on following year band released its first ever live release called LIVE & LOUD.
-Buckcherry’s fifth studio album ALL NIGHT LONG came out just a couple of months ago and it finally did bring band back to Europe.
-A package tour called TASTE OF CHAOS arrived in Helsinki on mid November and then we had a chance to sit down with Keith Nelson and talk about the bands current activities, the past, and some future plans as well.
+The Los Angeles-based hard rock band Buckcherry was originally formed in 1995 by vocalist Joshua Todd and guitarist Keith Nelson.
+The original lineup also included bassist Jonathan Brightman, drummer Devon Glenn, and second guitarist Yogi, who joined the band’s ranks a few years later.
+In 1999 band signed a record deal with DreamWorks Records, and their self-titled debut album was then released later on the same year.
+The hit singles “Lit Up” and For the Movies” helped the band reach great success.
+Their sophomore album TIMEBOMB was released in 2001.
+Although the band then got a great gig as a support act for AC/DC – they surprisingly went into hiatus just one year later when Josh decided to leave the group and start his solo career.
+It wasn’t until 2005 that Josh and Keith decided to reform Buckcherry, now with the renewed lineup.
+Drummer Xavier Muriel, bassist Jimmy Ashhurst, and guitarist Stevie D. were the new members, and together this lineup soon released the band’s most successful album to date, called 15.
+The album went to platinum in the States with mega-successful singles “Crazy Bitch” and “Sorry.”
+BLACK BUTTERFLY was released in 2008, and the following year, the band released its first-ever live release called LIVE & LOUD.
+Buckcherry’s fifth studio album, ALL NIGHT LONG, came out just a couple of months ago, and it finally did bring the band back to Europe.
+A package tour called TASTE OF CHAOS arrived in Helsinki in November, and then we had a chance to sit down with Keith Nelson and talk about the band’s current activities, the past, and some plans.
 Read on!

 BACK IN THE EUROPE GROOVE

-You’re now returning in Europe and Finland with this current TASTE OF CHAOS tour.
-How do you like to be a part of this kind of package tour when you only have like 35 minute set on each evening?
+You’re now returning to Europe and Finland with this current TASTE OF CHAOS tour.
+How do you like to be a part of this kind of package tour when you only have 35 minutes set each evening?

-I’m not excited about 35 minutes but I’m excited that we have an opportunity to play in a bigger place than we could have if we were to come over here by ourselves.
-We would be back playing in clubs here and that’s the reality of it you know.
-So I’m really grateful that we’re going to go out and play a month’s worth of arena shows with some really cool bands.
-Papa Roach, old friends of ours, we’ve played with them for; we’ve been touring with them off and on for five years you know.
-The Disturbed guys, I haven’t met them yet but I’m excited about it.
-So for us, where we’re at with our European audience, I think it’s perfect for us.
-We can come over here, we can reach a lot of people you know and just got to keep coming back you know.
-Since we’ve been on the independent label we’ve been pretty good about getting over here and getting our records out over here and doing as many interviews as we possibly can.
-And you know if we were in the States right now at 20 after 6 we wouldn’t be doing an interview, but it’s so important for us to reach the European fans.
+I’m not excited about 35 minutes, but I’m excited that we have an opportunity to play in a bigger place than we could have if we were to come over here by ourselves.
+We would be back playing in clubs here, and that’s the reality of it, you know.
+So I’m grateful that we’re going to go out and play a month’s worth of arena shows with some really cool bands.
+Papa Roach, old friends of ours, we’ve played with them for; we’ve been touring with them off and on for five years, you know.
+The Disturbed guys, I haven’t met them yet, but I’m excited about it.
+For us, where we’re at with our European audience, I think it’s perfect for us.
+We can come over here, and we can reach a lot of people you know and just got to keep coming back, you know.
+Since we’ve been on the independent label, we’ve been pretty good about getting over here and getting our records out over here and doing as many interviews as we possibly can.
+And you know, if we were in the States right now at 20 after 6, we wouldn’t be doing an interview, but it’s so important for us to reach the European fans.
 I want to make sure that we’re making time to talk to the journalists that want to talk to us.
 And I think this tour is really, really good for us.

-We’re going to jam eight songs in the 35 minutes.
-We’re shortening the songs that we kind of jam on and play longer like “Dead” and “Crazy Bitch” we like to jam in, we’re chopping that out so we can play more songs.
+We’re going to jam eight songs in 35 minutes.
+We’re shortening the songs that we kind of jam on and play longer, like “Dead” and “Crazy Bitch” we like to jam in; we’re chopping that out so we can play more songs.
 No ballads, fucking rocking it.
 So we’re going to have a good time.

-It’s actually been 11 years since you last played in Finland in the same venue and then you were supporting for KISS and…
+It’s been 11 years since you last played in Finland in the same venue, and then you supported KISS and…

-Yes and you know what?
+Yes, and you know what?
 That was the first time we were ever in Europe was that show.
-It was before the first album actually came out.
+It was before the first album came out.
 It was a long time ago.
-I remember we got here and the snow was up over the cars, it was crazy.
+I remember we got here, and the snow was up over the cars.
+It was crazy.
 So you guys usually get that much snow here?

 Wow!
-I also remember that Josh got really sick and we ended up canceling those German dates since I was so sick I couldn’t get out of bed with like the flu and stuff, so I just kind of tried to eat a little bit better and get a little more exercise and get more rest, you know all the shit I don’t want to do.
+I also remember that Josh got really sick, and we ended up canceling those German dates since I was so sick I couldn’t get out of bed with like the flu and stuff, so I just kind of tried to eat a little bit better and get a little more exercise and get more rest, you know all the shit I don’t want to do.
 I want hookers, cocaine, more hookers.
 No, I guess the doctor says.
-Well besides getting sick, that first European tour, is that what you mean?
-I remember we came to Europe, nobody knew who we were, and we were opening for KISS, which is a very hard thing to do because you know people come to see KISS.
+Well, besides getting sick, that first European tour, is that what you mean?
+I remember we came to Europe, nobody knew who we were, and we were opening for KISS, which is a very hard thing to do because, you know, people come to see KISS.
 They want to see KISS; they don’t give a fuck who’s in front of them.
-They’re dire KISS fans, so we had a lot of—I remember we had a short set and we just kept rocking the whole way through, we tried not to stop between songs, we just kept going because people were booing and flipping the bird.
+They’re dire KISS fans, so we had a lot of—I remember we had a short set, and we just kept rocking the whole way through, we tried not to stop between songs, we just kept going because people were booing and flipping the bird.
 But you know we needed to do it, it was good for us.
-And the really great thing about which is years later when we came back to Europe people that actually became fans of us on that four, we ended up meeting them and you know we made them into fans.
-What’s also fun is that I don’t think at that point I’d ever seen KISS before so that was my first KISS show.
+And the great thing about which is years later, when we came back to Europe people that became fans of us on that four, we ended up meeting them, and you know we made them into fans.
+What’s also fun is that I don’t think at that point I’d ever seen KISS before, so that was my first KISS show.
 I hadn’t seen KISS with their makeup; I saw them when they took the makeup off, not their best time.

-I actually personally prefer 80s KISS more than 70s KISS.
+I prefer 80s KISS more than 70s KISS.
 When did you see KISS play live for the first time?

 Was it 84?